Inaammm/Cropyeild/README.md

 SmartYield is a sophisticated project aimed at predicting cotton yields using advanced machine learning and data mining techniques.
 This project integrates diverse datasets, including weather, soil, and satellite data, to build a reliable and interpretable yield prediction model.

+A Flask-based web application for farmers to find out the crops which can grow perfectly on their fields.

 OBJECTIVES

 The objective of the “Smart Yield” project is to enhance the accuracy of cotton yield prediction by